 Milwaukee Public Museum

 Life-size dioramas, hands-on experiences, and traveling special exhibits.
 Travel back in time more than 65 million years to the land of dinosaurs.
 Gaze at ancient civilizations and see real mummies.
 Surround yourself with the sound and feel of a tropical rainforest.
-Walk the turn-of-the-century “Streets of Old Milwaukee.”
+Walk the recently renovated “Streets of Old Milwaukee” to experience the city as it was at the turn of the 19th century.
 Watch a butterfly wriggle out of its chrysalis in a two-story, glass-enclosed butterfly garden.
-Daily tours and cultural programming offered.
-Open 9-5 daily.
-Closed July 4, Thanksgiving and Christmas Day.
+Daily tours and cultural programming.
+Open 10-5 Mondays - Fridays; 9-5 Saturdays; 11-5 Sundays.
+Closes at 8 pm the first Thursday of each month.
+Closed Independence Day, Thanksgiving and Christmas Day.
 800 W. Wells St., Milwaukee; Telephone: (414) 278-2702; Website: www.mpm.edu.

 Offers visitors three unique visual experiences in one venue: a thrilling 3D film, a planetarium show, or a magnificent giant screen film on a six-story screen with digital surround.
 800 W. Wells St., Milwaukee Telephone: (414) 319-4629; Website: www.mpm.edu.